ruslanmv/mcp-gateway-workshop/docs/capstone.md

-# Capstone — CrewAI + Langflow via MCP Gateway
+# Capstone — CrewAI + Langflow via MCP Context Forge

-**Goal:** A CrewAI agent calls a Langflow tool through the MCP Gateway with guardrails, RBAC, and traces.
+**Goal:** A CrewAI agent calls a Langflow tool through the MCP Context Forge with guardrails, RBAC, and traces.

 ---